Troubleshooting Renaming Uyuni Server

 Run the script

 spacewalk-hostname-renamescript with the public IP address of the server.
-If the server is not using the new hostname, the script will fail.
+If the server is not using the new hostname, the script fails.

 Re-configure your clients to make your environment aware of the new hostname and IP address.